mlte-team/a2it/framework/0_IMT.md

 6. If performance exceeds the baseline, stop here and go to “next steps”.
 7. If performance does not exceed the baseline, return to the machine learning process referenced in part i and iterate through potential changes to the model to improve performance.
 ### Next Steps
-* Meet with the team or individual in charge of designing and implementing the computer vision system of which your model is a part.
+* Meet with the team or individual in charge of designing and implementing the system of which your model is a part.
     * The results of your IMT along with your list of model inputs, outputs, and requirements should be discussed in the context of the system.
     * Determine if changes need to be made to the model or the system.
     * Do not continue to [System Dependent Model Testing](1_SDMT.md) (SDMT) until your team and the system team have agreed that the model and system are synchronized and requirements are satisfied at both the model and the system levels.